 “It is fascinating to experience how an artist can capture such a broad spectrum of characters and tone colours with one and the same instrument.”
 Badische Zeitung

-Katharina Treutler has given numerous recitals around the world, performing in Europe, Asia and in the United States.
-As a soloist she has played with leading orchestras such as the London Symphony Orchestra, the San Francisco Symphony, the Tokyo Philharmonic, the Armenian Philharmonic, the Baltimore Symphony Orchestra, Staatsorchester Rheinische Philharmonie, the San Diego Symphony, the Netherlands Philharmonic Orchestra and the Royal Stockholm Philharmonic Orchestra.
+Katharina Treutler has given numerous recitals around the world, performing in Europe, Asia, Australia and the United States.
+As a soloist she has played with leading orchestras such as the London Symphony Orchestra, the San Francisco Symphony, the Tokyo Philharmonic, the Armenian Philharmonic, the Baltimore Symphony Orchestra, Staatsorchester Rheinische Philharmonie, the San Diego Symphony, the Netherlands Philharmonic Orchestra, the Melbourne Symphony Orchestra and the Royal Stockholm Philharmonic Orchestra.

 She has made appearances at the Concertgebouw Amsterdam, Tokyo’s Bunka Kaikan Hall, the Konserthuset in Stockholm, San Francisco’s Davies Symphony Hall, the Rhein-Mosel-Halle, the Rheingoldhalle, the Aram Khachaturian Concert Hall in Yerevan, and the Beethovenhaus in Bonn.

 She has been invited to perform at numerous music festivals including the Braunschweig Classix, the International Pharos Chamber Music Festival in Cyprus, Lisztomanias de Châteauroux, Piano en Saintonge, the Liszt Biennale Thuringia, and Antibes Génération Virtuoses.
 She has also appeared at the Albert Concert Series in Freiburg and on German Public Radio (MDR, Deutschland Radio Kultur).